orangesamus/RocketPoolRapidResearchIncubator/RocketPoolRoadmap.md

 # Rocket Pool Roadmap

-The goal of this page is to present an outline of the Rocket Pool Roadmap, including proposals being considered for inclusion.
+The goal of this page is to present an outline of the Rocket Pool Roadmap, including proposals being considered for inclusion.i

+_Disclaimer: This is a work in progress and represents my own personal perspective_

 ## Introduction